Traditional games of Korea: Other traditional Korean games

-Bossaum (보싸움)
+Bossaum

 Origin

-Bossaum in English is called ‘dam wrecking’.
-Children created ‘dam wrecking’ through observation of adults and created their own dams.
+Bossaum in English is called 'dam wrecking'.
+Children created 'dam wrecking' through observation of adults and created their own dams.
 Through the creation of these small dams, they invented the game, bossaum.

 Objective of the game

 A game where players compete to destroy opposing team's dams.

 How to play the game

 Players are divided into two teams and then proceed to decide where teams will set their dams: upstream or downstream.
 The players will then start building their dams with anything around them (ex. stones, dirt, grass, sticks, etc.) in order to build a dam.
 To get the correct thickness and create a durable dam, players must take into consideration the conditions of the water stream such as the flow and volume of the water.
 Once the dam is completed, the game is ready to begin.
 The upstream team will ask the downstream team if they are ready once as a certain amount of water is collected.
 If they are ready, the upstream team will start to deconstruct their dam as much to the extent that the stored water will flow out and damage the downstream team's dam.
 As this is happening, to prevent collapsing, the downstream team will reinforce their own dam.
 If they don't succeed, the upstream team wins, but if they protect it from collapsing, the downstream team wins the game.
 When the round ends, the teams switch locations.